lauriejefferson/frontend-mentor-solutions/results-summary-component-main/README.md

 ### What I learned

 I used CSS Grid to change the layout from vertical for mobile screens to horizontal for desktop screens.
 I also used CSS Flexbox to center containers on the screen and to align the content in a column direction.

+## Update
+I updated my design by following Kevin Powell's video here [From Design To Code](https://www.youtube.com/watch?v=KqFAs5d3Yl8).
+I modified my CSS variables to make it easier to use gradients and the varying shades of the gradients in the main score and in the summary items.
+I also added a couple of media queries so that the layout would automatically stack  at screen sizes under 600px and use CSS grid above 600px.

 ### Continued development